dixslyf/acush/docs/docs.typ

 - `src/input.h`, `src/input.c`: Contains code for handling input from the user, including history navigation.

 - `src/raw_lex.h`, `src/raw_lex.c`, `src/lex.h`, `src/lex.c`: Contains code for lexing a line of user input into a sequence of tokens.
-Lexing is performed in two stages.
+  Lexing is performed in two stages (see @sec-lexing).

 - `src/parse.h`, `src/parse.c`: Contains code for parsing the sequence of tokens from lexing into an abstract syntax tree (AST).